abelMeli/fury_andesui-android/demoapp/src/main/res/raw/andesui_demoapp_changelog.md

+# v6.2.0
+## Extra
+- Github automations added for project management | Author: [@eportasML](https://github.com/eportasML)

 # v6.1.0
 ## 🛠 Fixes
 - Fix crash in demoapp caused by an activity without the `exported` property
 - Fix Overlap between tooltip title and dismiss button when title text is large | Author: [@meligeo](https://github.com/meligeo)
 ## 🚀 Feature
 - Now the `AndesThumbnail` and `AndesThumbnailBadge` as a new text type that allow to create a Thumbnail with letters instead of an image | Author: [@MLcaro](https://github.com/MLcaro)